What is a HEPA filter?

 How do I install a carbon filter?

 If you use a Cannon, you can install an activated carbon filter and a HEPA filter simultaneously.
-On the fan opening, first place the carbon filter then place the HEPA on top (as shown in the Filter Order diagram to the right).
-On our Original DIYs, we suggest not using a carbon and HEPA simultaneously.
-If VOCs are a problem you can use just a carbon on our Original DIY though!
+On the fan opening, first place the HEPA then place the carbon filter on top (as shown in the Filter Order diagram to the right).

 We tested this in our labs, we tried washing, vacuuming and scrubbing a HEPA filter to find out if there was a cheaper way of making your filter last longer.
 Turns out none of these methods were effective in increasing the lifespan of a HEPA filter, so we still recommend replacing them when their time is up.